Sunday, 11 December 2011

 What I particularly like, though, is that Santa seems to live on a homestead.
 He starts his morning by using the outhouse – at least, it’s a toilet outside in the shed -- and gathers hay for the animals.
 He is pleased to find two winter eggs from the chickens, and has breakfast with tea.
 He puts coal in the small stove, similar to the one we use to burn our bog turf.
 You wouldn’t be surprised to see a vegetable garden or greenhouses out back.

-The book doesn’t say where he lives, although children here say Santa lives in Lapland – northern Finland --- rather than the North Pole.
+The book doesn’t say where he lives, although children here believe Santa lives in Lapland, in Finland, rather than at the North Pole as American children do.
 From the tea to the Christmas pudding, though, it looks like working-class Britain in the mid-20th century, the “deeply conservative land” that David Kynaston pieces together from diaries in his impressive Austerity Britain.
 It’s the Britain G.K.
 Chesterton or C.S.
 Lewis might have recognised, the life an old man might have lived in Britain when the book was written in 1973.

 Father Christmas and Austerity Britain would seem two very different books, but they both focus on the similar cultures, eras and intimate details of living – supper, chores, schedule.
 Minutiae like this bring earlier eras to life in a way most histories miss, and offer a casual vision of an austere but civilised world that we would do well to revive.